 General Dynamics Information Technology, Fairfax, Virginia, has been awarded three task orders to provide information technology (IT) services under the Federal Bureau of Investigation Information Technology Supplies and Support Services (FBI IT Triple S) contract.
 The task orders have a combined value of $19 million over eight years.

 General Dynamics Advanced Information Systems Incorporated, Pittsfield, Massachusetts, is being awarded $20,153,731 cost-plus-incentive-fee contract modification for continued migration of the AN/BYG-1 weapons control system from a technology insertion (TI) 10 baseline to a TI-12; integration of advanced processing build 11; and delivery of capability multiple submarine platforms.
 The AN/BYG-1 is the combat control system common across submarine platforms.
 The system incorporates tactical control, weapon control, and tactical local area network functions into a single development program.
 The Naval Sea Systems Command, Washington, DC, is the contracting activity.

-General Dynamics C4 Systems, Scottsdale, Arizona, was awarded a $78 million cost-plus-award-fee indefinite-delivery/indefinite-quantity contract for software development and software maintenance efforts for the Command Post of the Future System.
-The U.S. Army Communications-Electronics Command, Aberdeen Proving Ground, Maryland, is the contracting activity.
+General Dynamics C4 Systems, Scottsdale, Arizona, was awarded a $385,550,000 firm-fixed-price and fixed-price-incentive-firm contract for the replacement of antiquated radars at four Army Test Centers with state of the art test-oriented equipment.
+The U.S. Army Contracting Command, Redstone Arsenal, Alabama, is the contracting activity.